Zak Brown: Management roles

-In 1995, he founded Just Marketing International (JMI), which grew to become the largest motorsport marketing agency in the world.
+In 1995, Brown founded Just Marketing International (JMI), which grew to become the largest motorsport marketing agency in the world.
 In 2013, JMI was acquired by CSM, a division of Chime Communications Limited, and Brown became the company's CEO.
 He relinquished that position in the winter of 2016 to focus on his responsibilities with McLaren.

 United Autosports

 United Autosports, one of the largest motorsport teams in the UK and competing globally in different sports prototype and GT categories across the world, is co-owned by Brown and racing driver Richard Dean.
 Founded in 2009, the team has raced in a number of championships using a variety of different cars across several classes and categories, with drivers including Fernando Alonso, Juan Pablo Montoya, Lando Norris; and Paul di Resta.
 The team currently competes in the FIA World Endurance Championship, European Le Mans Series, Michelin Le Mans Cup and GT4 European Series.
 It has also recorded podium success in other events around the world, such as the Macau GT Cup, the Spa 24 Hours, the Abu Dhabi 12 Hours and the Bathurst 12 Hour race in Australia.

 United Autosports also operates a Historic Division, restoring, preparing and managing a range of historic sportscars and F1 race cars, some from Brown's own collection, as well as for customers.
 These compete globally at such events as the Rolex Monterey Motorsports Reunion, the Silverstone Classic, Monaco Historics, Le Mans Classic, Spa Classic, Nürburgring Old Timers, and Goodwood Festival of Speed.

-In 2021, United Autosports entered the inaugural Extreme E series, pairing with Andretti Autosport to enter the Andretti United XE team.
-When McLaren formed its own Extreme E program in 2022, Brown stressed he was a "silent partner" in Andretti United XE and that he would exclusively focus on McLaren.

-McLaren Racing
+McLaren Racing and other ventures

 In 2016, Brown was announced as executive director of McLaren Technology Group, and in 2018 he became the chief executive officer of McLaren Racing under an operational restructuring.
-As CEO, Brown has overall responsibility for the business, including strategic direction, operational performance, marketing and commercial development.
-Under Brown’s leadership, McLaren won the 2024 Formula One World Constructors' Championship and the 2025 Formula One World Constructors' Championship.
+As Chief Executive Officer of McLaren Racing, Brown was the architect of McLaren's Constructors’ Championship wins in 2024 and 2025.
+He has overall responsibility for the business, including strategic direction, operational performance, marketing and commercial development.
+Since joining the team in 2017, he has led the transformation of the brand and culture of the McLaren Formula 1 team and put in place the people, resources, infrastructure and mindset that has enabled McLaren to return to racing at the front of the F1 grid.
+Brown has taken McLaren Racing onto a global motorsport stage, with McLaren teams now racing in IndyCar, the all-female F1 Academy series, and eSports, with the World Endurance Championship joining the line up in 2027.

+In 2025, Brown released his first book, Seven Tenths of a Second, which quickly became a Sunday Times bestseller.